-Share of Regional Population by County 2021
+Share of Regional Population by County 2022

 As depicted in the chart below, the Monterey Bay Area region is a racially and ethnically diverse region.
-In 2020, the U.S. Census Bureau reported that Hispanic or Latino residents constitute approximately 58 percent of Monterey County, 57 percent of San Benito County, and 34 percent of Santa Cruz County.
-In the tri-county region, 29 percent of Monterey County residents, 32 percent of San Benito County residents, and 58 percent of Santa Cruz County residents self-identified as non-Hispanic White.
-Statewide, Hispanic or Latino residents are reported at 39 percent, while 36 percent of statewide residents are non-Hispanic White.
-The remaining residents self-identified as Other for Santa Cruz County at 8 percent, San Benito County at 11 percent, Monterey County at 13 percent and statewide at 25 percent.
+In 2022, the U.S. Census Bureau estimated that Hispanic or Latino residents constitute approximately 61 percent of Monterey County, 62 percent of San Benito County, and 35 percent of Santa Cruz County.
+In the tri-county region, 28 percent of Monterey County residents, 29 percent of San Benito County residents, and 56 percent of Santa Cruz County residents self-identified as non-Hispanic White.
+Statewide, Hispanic or Latino residents are reported at 40 percent, while 35 percent of statewide residents are non-Hispanic White.
+The remaining residents self-identified as Other for Santa Cruz County at 9 percent, San Benito County at 9 percent, Monterey County at 11 percent and statewide at 25 percent.

-Racial Diversity in the AMBAG Region 2020
+Racial Diversity in the AMBAG Region 2022

-As noted in the chart below, of the three counties in the AMBAG region, Santa Cruz County residents have the highest average annual wages of approximately \$62,017, followed by Monterey and San Benito Counties with average annual wages of \$55,224 and \$55,169 respectively.
+As noted in the chart below, of the three counties in the AMBAG region, Santa Cruz County residents have the highest average annual wages of approximately \$63,438, followed by Monterey and San Benito counties with average annual wages of \$56,318 and \$56,776 respectively.
 A high per capita income for tri-county residents is crucial in the context of the county's high housing costs.
 In addition, a higher relative per capita income signals greater discretionary income for the purchase of goods and services.

-Average Annual Wages 2021
+Average Annual Wages 2022

-In 2020, the five-year estimate from the U.S. Census for percentage of renter-occupied housing was 42 percent for the AMBAG region.
-Monterey County showed the highest results with 49 percent, followed by 40 percent for Santa Cruz County, and 37 percent for San Benito County.
-The statistics for owner-occupied housing for the region was 58 percent, with San Benito County showing the highest with 64 percent, followed by Santa Cruz County with 60 percent and Monterey County with 51 percent.
+In 2021, the five-year estimate from the U.S. Census for percentage of renter occupied housing was 44 percent for the AMBAG region.
+Monterey County showed the highest results with 49 percent, followed by 40 percent for Santa Cruz County, and 30 percent for San Benito County.
+The statistics for owner-occupied housing for the region was 56 percent, with San Benito County showing the highest with 70 percent, followed by Santa Cruz County with 60 percent and Monterey County with 51 percent.